Thai opposition figure says government seeks to silence him on vaccine

 Thanathorn had alleged the AstraZeneca deal lacked transparency and Siam Bioscience was given an unfair advantage over other companies.

-On Wednesday, the government of Prime Minister Prayuth Chan-ocha lodged a criminal complaint against Thanathorn for his criticism, accusing him of royal insult that is punishable by up to 15 years in prison.
+On Wednesday, the government lodged a criminal complaint against Thanathorn for his criticism, accusing him of royal insult that is punishable by up to 15 years in prison.

 Thanathorn denied making allegations of the king’s involvement in the vaccine deal and said the government’s complaint was politically motivated to silence him.